shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/xandr-sdk-app.md

 ---
-title : Xandr SDK App
+title: Xandr SDK App
-description : This article provides instructions on using Xandr's SDK application and explores various features of the Xandr advertising platform. ms.custom : android-sdk
+description: This article provides instructions on using Xandr's SDK application and explores various features of the Xandr advertising platform. ms.custom : android-sdk
 ---
 # Xandr SDK app